Mokshith255/SANGAM.AI/README.md

-It has Streamlit Versions of the Assignment
+It has Streamlit and the FASTAPI Versions of the Assignment